dahm641/IaC/Config_Management/Ansible.md

       - The -m flag in the ansible command stands for "module."
 It allows you to specify which Ansible module you want to execute on the target hosts.
 Modules are essentially standalone scripts that Ansible uses to perform tasks on remote systems
 4. We can check it ran by using the all function again with the -a
 5. ![img_3.png](img_3.png)

+### Playbook

+**Creating a playbook to install nginx**

+1. Create a file called nginx-playbook.yml
+2. Add the following script
+    ```bash
+    # Creating a playbook to install/configure nginx in the webserver
+    ---
+    # YAML starts with three dashes

+    # add the name of the host app
+    - hosts: APP

+    # see the logs, gather facts
+      gather_facts: yes

+    # provide admin access - sudo (adds sudo to every command)
+      become: true

+    # add instructions to install nginx on the app server
+      tasks:
+      - name: Installing Nginx web server
+        apt: pkg=nginx state=present
+    ```
+3. Run the playbook by using `sudo ansible-playbook nginx-playbook.yml`
+4. Check nginx is running `sudo ansible APP -a "sudo systemctl status nginx"`